 Did United Airlines do enough for mystery meat victim?

-Something happened to Steve Mukherjee on his recent flight from Accra, Ghana, to Washington — something that even to this day makes him “sick to my stomach.”
+Something happened to Steve Mukherjee on his recent United flight from Accra, Ghana, to Washington — something that even to this day makes him “sick to my stomach.”

 During breakfast, with the cabin lights still dimmed, the flight attendants walked through the cabin with their meal carts, he recalls.